qwerdenkerXD/prot-fin-dev/experiments/recog_with_fft/README.md

-# Recognition with Fast Fourier Transformation
+# Recognition with Fast Fourier Transformation<br>v0.2-exp-hash_analysises
 `NOTE: This README and the code are updated synchronously.`

-The concept of this experiment is to generate a vector of values from an amino acid sequence, using one factor of [the table of Kidera factors](../../materials/Amino_Acid_Kidera_Factors.csv), for now.
-These factors represent the 10 most identifying features of amino acids.<br>
-With doing a Short Time Fourier Transformation (STFT) on the created vector, it is now possible to find structual features in the sequence to create a specific constellation of them.

-Now, instead of looking on text-based likelihood, the goal is to identify a protein by its own sequence from this constellation, so it needs to be unique like a fingerprint, but still similar to related sequences of the same family and less similar to others.
+This experiment is to do some analyzing on the generated hashes to get an overview of what is actually calculated.<br>
+As protfin is based on hash recognition, this will help to improve its accuracy efficiently.

 ---